Marcos-SCO/pixabay-api/README.md

 # pixabay-api
-Testing images api from pixabay
+Testing images from pixabay api with AJAX requests